LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception may come to a heart that does not inflict misery upon itself.
+Such clarity of perception may come to one who does not inflict misery upon themselves.